 It is the student's responsibility to ensure that their loan servicer always has their current billing address and phone number.
 Students who have more than one loan may have more than one loan servicer.

-Students are able to see who is responsible for servicing their loans by going to www.nslds.ed.gov and clicking on "Financial Aid Review" or calling the Federal Student Aid Information Center at 1-800-433-3243.
+Students are able to see who is responsible for servicing their loans by going to http://www.studentaid.gov and log in to review your loan history or by calling the Federal Student Aid Information Center at 1-800-433-3243.